disbursed towards the agricultural sector (June 2019)

 the first objective of the Letter of Intent is to develop and implement, in a participatory and transparent manner, an agricultural policy that contributes to rural development and national food security while limiting the current and future impact on forests.

-And already, CAFI-funded provincial integrated programmes seek, over the next 5 years, to:
+And already, CAFI/ FONAREDD-funded provincial integrated programmes seek, over the next 5 years, to:

 Gabon's National Investment Framework will help reduce emissions from the land use sector by 50% by 2025, with agricultural expansion avoiding as much as possible High Carbon Stocks (HCS) and High Conservation Value (HCV) forests.
 The NIF also seeks to reduce the share of imported agricultural products by increasing efficient subsistence agriculture.